A story of the Pirates of Port Royal

 The crew of the buccaneer ship Night Hawk looked around uneasily at each other.
 Their haul from the Spanish merchant ship had been lean—barrels and barrels of cacao that were hardly worth the trouble of transporting them, a single barrel of dry black sticks the captain had told them was vanilla.
 At most, they would score two hundred pieces of eight for the lot, and that would not go far amongst their crew of seventy-three men.
 A few purses from the passengers and some trumpery jewels made up the rest of the haul.
 Taking a piece that would certainly be missed in such a slender pile was a risk, and a foolish one at that.

 Nick wondered who it could be.
 So many of their crew were new to him.
-A bout of the fever had ripped through the settlement at Providence, killing half the locals and a score of Night Hawk’s crew.
-Another dozen of their men still languished in Providence, too weak to rove.
+A bout of the fever had ripped through the settlement at St Catherine’s, killing half the locals and a score of Night Hawk’s crew.
+Another dozen of their men still languished on the island, too weak to rove.
 The captain had taken on every new man he could get, and few of them were seasoned Brethren.

 “He took it,” said Strawberry, pointing at Swamp Dog.